+Entities should use reasoned judgment as to whether reliance on Level 3 is more appropriate than Level 2.
 With the specific criteria provided in paragraph 29A, most debt markets today will be considered inactive, even though there may be some that are operating relatively effectively.
-Because of the relative difficulty in obtaining information regarding specific transactions that form broker/pricing service quotes, the two-step process might require the majority of debt securities to now needlessly undergo Level 3 modeling.
-There are also situations which, because of managerial preference, market preference, or lack of modeling capability, the entity may favor reliance on Level 2 inputs.
-In such cases, requiring Level 3 calculations could result in an administrative burden that most companies (banks, brokers, trust and investment companies, and pricing firms, to name a few) will be unable to bear.
-In these cases, Level 3 inputs may be both unnecessary and burdensome.
+Because of the relative difficulty in obtaining information regarding specific transactions that form broker/pricing service quotes, the two-step process might require the majority of debt securities to now undergo Level 3 modeling.
+I would repeat that normally inactive markets operate very differently from dislocated markets.
+I recommend the following: